Breguet: The Epitome of Fine Watchmaking

-This Marine ‘Grande Complication’ 5887BR/G2/9WV model features a perpetual calendar and tourbillon with a ‘running equation of time’ functions.
+This Marine ‘Grande Complication’ 5887BR/G2/9WV model features a perpetual calendar and tourbillon with a ‘running equation of time’ function.
 It comes in a 43.9mm 18K rose gold case with an elegant brown leather strap.
-The gold dial in silver and brown hues features a whole gamut of functions, namely: day, retrograde date, month and leap year.
-It also has a power-reserve indicator, as well as solar minute hand with a facetted golden sun.
+The gold dial in silver and brown hues features a whole gamut of functions, namely: day, retrograde date, month, and leap year.
+It also has a power-reserve indicator, as well as a solar minute hand with a facetted golden sun.
 At 5 o’clock you’ll see a tourbillon carriage in titanium with small seconds and equation cam.
 The rose gold hands and Roman numerals complete the extraordinary dial.

 Beneath its sophisticated aesthetic runs the self-winding Calibre 581DPE movement with 563 components.
 This gives the watch a robust power reserve of 80 hours!
-Not to mention, it has a sapphire crystal caseback and water resistance of up to 100 metres.
+Not to mention, it has a sapphire crystal caseback and water-resistance of up to 100 metres.
 Another nice design option of this watch comes in platinum with a blue dial and a matching blue leather strap.

 5. Breguet Heritage

 Most notable for its tonneau shape, the Heritage collection is Breguet’s take on unconventional designs.
 Yet despite its unique and modern aesthetic, these watches remain distinctly Breguet in every aspect.